Policy 8220 - Food Services

 Food Services

-RISE Charter School supports the philosophy of the National School Lunch and Breakfast Programs and shall provide wholesome, appetizing, and nutritious meals for children in the Charter School.
-Because of potential liability to the Charter School, the food services program shall not accept donations of food without the approval of the Board and the appropriate agency, such as the local public health district and/or the United States Department of Agriculture (USDA).
+The Food Services Program shall not accept donations of food without the approval of the Board.
 Should the Board approve a food donation, the Executive Director shall establish inspection and handling procedures for the food and determine that the provisions of all State and local laws have been met and consult with local public health districts before selling the food as part of the school meals.

 Qualifications of School Food Service Staff